CarlosSprekelsen/CameraRecorder/mediamtx-camera-service-go/docs/architecture/go-architecture-guide.md

 ## Core Architecture Patterns

-### 1. API Abstraction Layer
+### 1. Single Source of Truth Architecture

-The system implements a critical abstraction layer that separates client-facing API from internal hardware implementation.
-This ensures clean separation of concerns and provides a stable, hardware-independent interface.
+The system implements a **single source of truth** pattern where MediaMTX Controller is the complete business logic layer, with WebSocket server being a thin protocol layer that delegates all operations.

 #### Architectural Layers